hoangcongst/browsermcp/README.md

 ### 1. Setup and Connection
 1. Install and build the MCP server (this project)
-2. Install the Browser MCP extension in your browser
+2. Install the Chrome MCP extension in your browser
 3. Configure your AI application to connect to the MCP server
 4. Start the MCP server